Battles to Fulfill God’s Call

 In this Scripture we see a civil war between the rest of the tribes of the Israelites on the one hand and the tribe of Benjamin on the other.
 The war arose because of a horrific rape to death of a woman from the tribe of Judah by men from the tribe of Benjamin in the town of Gibeah.

-The Israelites again consulted God, seeking direction.
-God again told them to attack and promised that with the next attack, God would give the Israelites victory.
+Having taken care of the relationship with God first, they again asked God if they should fight the tribe of Benjamin.
+God again told them to attack and promised that with the next attack, He would give the Israelites victory.

 In the third battle, the Israelites attacked using a different strategy to draw Benjamin’s troops away from the town (by pretending that they were again retreating) while another group of Israelite troops entered and burnt the town.
 The Israelites then combined forces and turned on Benjamin’s troops, causing them to flee.
 In the end, the Israelites defeated the tribe of Benjamin that day and killed 25 000 of Benjamin’s troops.
-They chased them into nearby towns and the Israelites ended up ransacking these towns as well and killing the occupants.
-In the end, the Israelites not only conquered Gibeah, but ended up winning more territory than the town of Gibeah they had initially set out to conquer.
+They chased them into nearby towns and the Israelites ended up ransacking the towns of the tribe of Benjamin and killing the occupants, almost wiping out the whole tribe.
+In the end, the Israelites not only conquered Gibeah, but ended up conquering more than just the town of Gibeah they had initially set out to conquer.

 There is a lesson to be learnt from this.
 In pursuing what God has placed in our hearts to do, we should expect that there will be fierce resistance from our spiritual enemy, the devil and demonic forces.
 There will be battles.
 After all, let us not forget that we are in a spiritual war.
 So let us not be discouraged when opposition comes against our pursuit of what God has put in our hearts to do.
 We may suffer setbacks, but those setbacks are not defeat.
 We may be told “no” or “impossible” (or the like) many times, but our responsibility is to remain strong in our faith that what God has called us to do, He will fulfill.
 Setbacks are never easy, and they may come at a cost to us in one way or the other, but if God has said “Yes”, any “no” by man is only temporary.